ChetdeJong/CS2-Killfeed-Thing/README.md

 Basically this is the package for making CS2 killfeed.
 It contains demo parser script and After Effects template + script.

+**Update: 7 january 2025**
+> You can also now generate killfeed without After Effects at https://killfeed.chetdejong.com/
+>
+> Can be used with spreadsheet too, but slight adjustments are needed due different format.

 The parser script uses following parser https://github.com/LaihoE/demoparser

 In order to use this package you'll need After Effects and [Node.js](https://nodejs.org/en/download/current) installed.
 Also Node.js has to be added to `PATH`.